 Red team vs blue team exercises are a very effective method to evaluate the security posture of your business.
 However, red teaming, due to its adversarial approach, carries certain risks that must be taken into consideration, both for the red team and the target business.

-The world of IT security has been slightly shaken in September 2019 when two penetration testers outsourced by the state of Iowa were arrested on charges of burglary when penetration testing the physical security of judicial buildings.
+The world of ethical hacking was slightly shaken in September 2019 when two penetration testers outsourced by the state of Iowa were arrested on charges of burglary when penetration testing the physical security of judicial buildings.
 To make matters worse, this misunderstanding has not been resolved for several months.
-Only recently, the charges have been dropped.
+Luckily, in 2020, the charges were dropped.
 This case clearly shows that things can go seriously wrong for red teamers or any kind of offensive security professionals during a real-world attack.

-However, it’s not only the red team operations and/or external pen testers that are at risk during security testing.
+However, it’s not only the red team operations and/or external ethical hackers that are at risk during security testing.
 The target systems that are supposed to be compromised during the test might potentially suffer damage as part of the cyber attacks.
-Therefore, it’s worth to have the following in mind when performing fully-fledged red and blue team operations, but also even simple penetration tests and vulnerability assessments.
+Therefore, it’s worth having the following in mind when performing fully-fledged red and blue team operations, but also even simple penetration tests and vulnerability assessments.

 When outsourcing pen testers or red teamers, make sure to go into as much detail as possible.
 If there are areas of your security program that you would rather not have tested at the moment (perhaps because they are not protected well enough yet), make sure to clarify it.
 Remember that a good penetration tester will think of the strangest ways to circumvent your security controls.
-Unless it’s clearly stated before the test, they may try things like phishing, social engineering, or even disabling physical security measures during a real-life attack.
+Unless it’s clearly stated before the test, they may try attack scenarios using malware, phishing, social engineering, or even disabling physical security measures during a real-life attack simulation.